Unlike many other reviews, I’ve decided to share my personal experience with everyone through this Old School New Body review.

 Keep in mind that medium weight, high fatigue training was against all common workout wisdom at the time.
 Even now it is not an extremely common workout recommendation.

-What is in the Old School, New Body program?
+What is included in Old School, New Body?

 - The Old School, New Body ebook (PDF)

 This is the main book and core of the program.
-It is well laid out and I would recommend giving it a full read through before starting any of the workouts in the Quick Start guide, which is also included.
+It is well laid out and I would recommend giving it a full read through before using the Quick Start guide, which is also included.

 The book goes into detail on the history of how F4X was formulated as well as the core concepts on how you should do the exercises.